kshaffer/kshaffer.github.io/_posts/2016-11-18-from-blended-learning-to-hybrid-pedagogy.md

   creditlink:
 share: true
 categories: [pedagogy, presentations]
+short_description: "How do we design a blended learning environment for the liberal arts?
+The philosophy of hybrid pedagogy can help."
 ---

 *The following is a talk I gave at Moravian College to humanities faculty as they work through issues of blended learning in a liberal arts context.
 The original title of the talk was "Digital affordances, digital limitations: blended learning in liberal arts education."*